GCDigitalFellows/GCDRI_databases/sections/6-commonqueries.md

 	FROM students;
 	```

+	###Challenge:
+	* - Write a query that returns 'program' and 'program level' for each record in the 'programs' table *

 4. This filters the records by their value in the "id" field:
 	```
 	--SHOW ALL FIELDS FOR EACH RECORD IN THE TABLE STUDENTS WHERE THE VALUE OF THE